-The medication policy is in place to ensure that we are supporting the children’s health and medical needs; ensuring that we have sought consent, that staff administer medication according to the parent’s wishes (in conjunction with the manufacture’s guidelines) ensures that we safeguard both the children and staff.
+The medication policy is in place to ensure that we are supporting the children’s health and medical needs; it ensures that we have sought consent, that staff administer medication according to the parent’s wishes (in conjunction with the manufacture’s guidelines); all this ensures that we safeguard both the children and staff.

-In the event that medication is given to the wrong child or the child has been administered too much medication, the parents will be informed immediately and the nursery will seek emergency advice via NHS111.
-We will monitor the children for any reactions and may ask the parents to take the child to their GP or hospital if appropriate.
+In the event that medication is given to the wrong child or the child has been administered too much medication, the parents will be informed immediately and the nursery will seek emergency advice via NHS111 or 999.
+We will monitor the child for any reactions and may ask the parents to take the child to their GP or hospital if appropriate.

-The Manager will carry out an investigation and report back to the parents; further to this any actions and recommendations will be brought to the full staff team to ensure that lessons are learned and that the nursery continues to improve its practice.
+Ofsted and the Local Authority may be informed; the Manager will carry out an investigation and report back to the parents.
+Any actions and recommendations will be brought to the full staff team to ensure that lessons are learned and that the nursery continues to improve its practice.